wizardamigos/app/curriculum/lesson046/description.en.md

 ---
 {
-  "title": "Code Combat (Copper Meadows)",
+  "title": "Code Combat (Multiplayer Treasure Grove)", "duration": "10:27"
-  "duration": "6:29"
 }
 ---

-Lets get started with writing some code that uses flags.
+Use flags to navigate your little warrior robot and write some code to make the robot react smartly when it sees your flags.